xalaida/laravel-nuxt-docker/README.md

 * Node version 12.4 (For SSR)
 * Redis
 * PostgreSQL version 11.3
+* Supervisor with queue and schedule
+* Mailhog for easy SMTP testing
 * NODE-CLI for front-end workspace
 * PHP-CLI for back-end workspace